Sexual assault is any act of sexual contact on one person by another; without mutual consent, or with the inability of the individual to give consent.

 What is Consent?

-Consent is NOT present if you are sleeping, intoxicated, coerced, coaxed, pressured, intimidated or threatened.
+- Consent is NOT present if you are pressured, coerced or threatened.

-Consent is NOT present where someone is in a position of power over you.
-Examples include a teacher, coach, family member, employer, landlord, pimp, religious or spiritual leader.
+- Consent is NOT present where someone is in a position of power, trust or authority over you

 Who are the Victims of Sexual Assault?